swup/fragment-plugin/README.md

 #### `name: string` (optional)

-A name for the rule, for scoped styling
+A name for the rule, for scoped styling.

 ### Rule matching logic